evgfitil/api_yamdb/README.md

 # api_yamdb
 ***api_yamdb (YaMDb)*** is a training Rest API project based on Django REST framework.

-The YaMDb project collects user feedback on the different content types.
+The YaMDb project collects user feedback on different content types.
 Contents are divided into categories: "Books", "Films", "TV Shows" and "Music".

 All available endpoints and API specifications are here https://yamdb.ea4ws.tk/redoc/